Reenforcements/nRF24L01/README.md

 ## Porting the Library

 The library was designed to be easily ported to other microcontrollers.
 In order to add support for another microcontroller, create a new class that inherits from and implements all the virtual methods of `NRF24L01Interface`.
 For an example, please see the `ArduinoInterface` class.
+The nRF24L01+ uses [SPI mode 0](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus#Mode_numbers).